Giveth/agent-distribution-service/README.md

 The system distributes funds proportionally based on project scores:
 - Calculates total score sum across all projects
 - Each project receives: `(project_score / total_score) * total_balance`
-- All transactions are automatically sponsored by Gelato
+- All transactions are automatically handled with fee refilling

-### 4. Gas Sponsorship
+### 4. Fee Refilling
-All transactions are automatically sponsored by Gelato:
+Before each transaction, the system automatically refills the distributing wallet:
-- Approval Transactions: ERC-20 token approvals are sponsored
+- **Fee Estimation**: Calculates estimated gas fees for the transaction (including ERC20 approvals and donation handler calls)
-- Donation Transactions: All donation transactions are sponsored
+- **Balance Check**: Checks if the distributing wallet has sufficient POL balance for the specific transaction fee
-- No POL balance required in the sender's wallet
+- **Automatic Refilling**: If balance is insufficient for the transaction, refills from fee refiller wallet
-- Gas fees are covered by your Gelato sponsor account
+- **Refill Factor**: Applies a multiplier (default 1.5x) for safety buffer
-- Transactions are executed on Polygon network
+- **Transaction Execution**: Proceeds with the transaction after ensuring sufficient balance
-- Automatic retry and error handling
+- **Error Handling**: Handles refill failures gracefully

 ### 5. Donation Handler Contract
 The system uses a specialized donation handler contract for secure and efficient donations: